Summer fun at The Firs

 There is always plenty to do at Elgar's birthplace, have a look at what we have to offer for the whole family this summer.

-The second half of summer sees music fill the air at The Firs.
+From Thursday 18 July your music will fill the air once more at The Firs.

 The fairies from the Wand of Youth have been misbehaving and taking our instruments apart; can you become a music maker and fix them?
 Around the garden we have six broken musical items, put them back together and then make your own music to make Elgar proud.

 If you fall in love with one of the instruments and want to make more music at home, make your own mini one at our craft table £2.50 per kit.